medialab/xan/docs/cmd/vocab.md

     - token1: the first token
     - token2: the second token
-    - count: total number of co-occurrences
+    - count: number of co-occurrences
+    - expected_count: expected number of co-occurrences
     - sd_I: distributional score based on PMI
     - sd_G2: distributional score based on G2

+    or, using the --specificity flag (NOT CORRECT YET!
+DO NOT USE!):

+    - token: the token
+    - count: total number of co-occurrences
+    - lgl: the specificity score (ratio of statistically relevant co-occurrences)

 Usage:
     xan vocab corpus [options] [<input>]